Federal Direct Parent PLUS Loans

 Complete the Master Promissory Note: On the studentloans.gov website, click "Complete MPN (Master Promissory Note)" then choose the option for "Parent PLUS".
 This MPN is your legal loan agreement, which explains the terms and conditions of your loan.

-Effective 2010-2011 Marist College will participate in the William D. Ford Direct Lending Program.
+Marist College participates in the William D. Ford Direct Lending Program.
 The lender is the U.S. Department of Education (the Department) rather than a bank or other financial institution.
 Marist College policy states that the FAFSA must be completed before a Direct PLUS Loan can be awarded.
 This change will require all new borrowers to complete Master Promissory Notes with the Department of Education.

 Direct PLUS Loans are unsubsidized loans for the parents of dependent students.
 PLUS loans help pay for education expenses up to the cost of attendance minus all other financial assistance.
 Parents of all income levels are eligible; however, regulations require a credit worthiness evaluation.